bodil/cljs-noderepl/README.md

 Provides a ClojureScript REPL running on Node.JS.

+## Requirements

+You must have Node version 0.8.x or higher installed.

 ## Leiningen Plugin

 To setup the Leiningen plugin, add this to your `project.clj` or `~/.lein/profiles.clj`: